Airbus claims victory in 2011 order race

 Both manufacturers have decided to inject new life into the short-haul A320 and 737 models, their biggest cash cows.
 They are banking on demand for fuel savings to help airlines stay alive as oil prices remain unusually high through the downturn.

-Airbus moved first, sweeping up an initial wave of orders in the largest segment of the industry, which is valued at $2 trillion over the next 20 years, but Boeing posted record sales of its larger and more expensive long-haul 777 mini-jumbo.
+Airbus moved first, sweeping up an initial wave of orders in the largest segment of the industry, which is valued at $2 trillion (1.30 trillion pounds) over the next 20 years, but Boeing posted record sales of its larger and more expensive long-haul 777 mini-jumbo.

 Airbus confirmed it had delivered 534 aircraft in 2011, as reported by Reuters last week.
 The 5 percent rise from 2010 comes as both Airbus and Boeing plan further increases to meet demand from rising Asian economies.